titovanton/activityOverlord/README.md

 for example in userCanSeeProfile was refactored if statement.
 Resolved the error with order policies for UserController.

+Also, you will see the nodemone packeg in bootstrap.sh.
+Follow the link bellow to read more about it and use `nodemone -L` instead `sails lift` to do not reload sails when a files changed.

 ### Mongo DB

 There was the problem with installing sails-mongo,